The Bolaño Effect: Latin American Literature in Translation

 Consider Alejandro Zambra, a Chilean writer who has published a rush of astonishing fiction with both mainstream and indie presses and earned the attention of James Woods in The New Yorker.
 Or look to Mexican writer Valeria Luiselli, who published three books with Coffee House Press in three years, and noir-writer Yuri Herrera, who in the past two years published a pair of hardboiled novels with And Other Stories.

 Or take Clarice Lispector, a Jewish Brazilian writer who died in 1977.
 New Directions has been reissuing her work since 2011—so far, five of her novels, and a 600-page edition of her complete stories.
 Colm Tóibin called Lispector “one of the hidden geniuses of twentieth-century literature.”
-Edmund Wilson once wrote that she “belonged in the same pantheon as Kafka and Joyce.”
+Edmund Wilson once wrote that she “belonged in the

 The abundance right now of Latin American literature in English shouldn’t be taken for granted.
 Writer and translator Andrés Neuman writes that following the boom of the 1960s and 1970s—when writers like Borges, Cortázar, and Fuentes were being published—there was “a certain sense of an empty throne.”
 During the 80s and 90s, for example, to the extent that contemporary Latin American literature achieved attention and recognition, much of it fell to the magical realist writers like Paulo Coelho, Isabel Allende, and Laura Esquivel.